apache/predictionio/docs/manual/source/templates/classification/add-algorithm.html.md

     query: Query): PredictedResult = {

     val label = model.predict(Vectors.dense(
-        query.attr0, query.attr1, query.attr2
+      Array(query.attr0, query.attr1, query.attr2)
     ))
     new PredictedResult(label)
   }

 }
 ```
-Note that the MLlib Random Forest algorithm takes the same training data as the Navie Bayes algorithm (ie, RDD[LabeledPoint]) so you don't need to modify the `DataSource`, `TrainigData` and `PreparedData` classes.
-If the new algorithm to be added requires different types of training data, then you need to modify these classes accordingly to accomodate your new algorithm.
+Note that the MLlib Random Forest algorithm takes the same training data as the Naive Bayes algorithm (ie, RDD[LabeledPoint]) so you don't need to modify the `DataSource` and `PreparedData` classes.
+If the new algorithm to be added requires different types of training data, then you need to modify these classes accordingly to accommodate your new algorithm.
 ##  Update Engine.scala

 Modify the EngineFactory to add the new algorithm class `RandomForestAlgorithm` you just defined and give it a name `"randomforest"`.
 The name will be used in `engine.json` to specify which algorithm to use.